BDragisic/int3rface/README.md

 * ```-s``` used to take screenshots of all matches
 * ```-c``` will crawl all links present on each subdomain to check for login pages

-## Coming soon

-* Pass in a list of domains to check